sreenureddy99/Implementation-of-Simple-Linear-Regression-Model-for-Predicting-the-Marks-Scored/README.md

 ## Program:

 Program to implement the simple linear regression model for predicting the marks scored.
-Developed by: CHANDRA SRINIVASULA REDDY
+Developed by: CHANDRA SRINIVASULA REDDYREDDY

 RegisterNumber:  212220040028.